 If you are looking for a daily checklist app with all the bells and whistles, then you need to check out Toggl Plan.
 Their software allows you to set up new tasks with key details such as deadlines, daily estimated time, notes, and a checklist for each step.
 Mark off each item on your checklist with a simple click to ensure nothing is missed.

-The Toggl Plan app is free for teams up to five people, with affordable options for any team size beyond that.
+The Toggl Plan app is free for individual users, with affordable options for teams.
 Keep track of your project’s progress and throw the need for micromanagement out the window with this innovative and easy-to-use app.
 People like Terry Crews use Toggl Plan to organize their daily tasks and stay productive.

 2. Google Keep

 Google seems to have an app for just about everything and that includes a daily checklist.
 Google Keep allows you to put together a list and share it with family, friends, or co-workers.
 You can easily add notes, lists, photos, and even voice memos to your Google Keep account.